-Samsung Odyssey and Marco Windows Phone 8 handsets detailed in court documentsAlex Wagner - Senior News Editor
+Samsung Odyssey and Marco Windows Phone 8 handsets detailed in court documentsAlex Wagner - Deputy Managing Editor, News Desk

 At the Windows Phone 8 announcement in June, Microsoft confirmed that Samsung would be making hardware for the new smartphone operating system.
 Now some details on a couple of possible Samsung-made Windows Phone 8 devices have surfaced in the documents of the Apple v.
 Samsung trial that's set to kick off today.
 First up is the Odyssey, a handset that Samsung refers to as an "iconic smartphone."
 The Odyssey is said to feature a 4.65-inch HD Super AMOLED display along with 8-megapixel rear and 2-megapixel front cameras, NFC, 1.5GHz dual-core MSM8960 processor and HSPA+ 21/LTE connectivity.

 The other device named in the leaked doc is dubbed the Marco.
 This device isn't quite as high-end as its Odyssey brother, featuring a 4-inch WVGA Super AMOLED display along with 5-megapixel rear and 2-megapixel front cameras.
 However, the Marco does share some specs with the Odyssey, including a 1.5GHz dual-core MSM8960 processor and HSPA+ 21/LTE support.
 Both the Odyssey and Marco are said to be coming in Q4 2012.